cpthackray/oxidizable-pfas-precursor-inference/README.md

 # Description
-precursor_mcmc is a command line tool to infer concentrations of oxidizable precursors aggregated by perfluorinated chain length (n) and manufacturing origin (electrochemical fluorination: ECF vs fluorotelomerization: FT) based on changes in perfluoroalkyl carboxylates (PFCA) in the total oxidizable precursor (TOP) assay.
+oxidizable-pfas-precursor-inference is a command line tool to infer concentrations of oxidizable precursors aggregated by perfluorinated chain length (n) and manufacturing origin (electrochemical fluorination: ECF vs fluorotelomerization: FT) based on changes in perfluoroalkyl carboxylates (PFCA) in the total oxidizable precursor (TOP) assay.

-precursor_mcmc can be used to analyze TOP assay results for any aqueous sample with the appropriate choice of a prior.
+infer_precursors.py can be used to analyze TOP assay results for any aqueous sample with the appropriate choice of a prior.
 This package provides one built-in prior:
   * prior_AFFF – used for AFFF stocks ([Ruyle et al. 2020](http://dx.doi.org/10.1021/acs.estlett.0c00798))

 This prior can be used as a template and adapted for other specific purposes.

-Credit:
+### Credit:
   * Co-authorship is appropriate if your paper benefits significantly from use of this model/code
   * Citation is appropriate if use of this model/code has only a marginal impact